Applications for spring 2021 internships are now closed. Please watch the IRC newsletter for information on summer 2021 internships.

-Time Commitment: 10-15 hours per week with a consistent schedule to be identified with the student
+Time commitment: 10-15 hours per week (fall and spring internships) with a consistent schedule to be identified with the student; 15-20 hours per week (summer internships), due to the shorter duration of summer internships

 Compensation: Our internships are unpaid positions; however, we are happy to work with your school to help you receive academic credit for your internship.